 If you have a question about an aching Achilles tendon that hurts you whenever you are running, you can call Dr. Segler to ask him about the condition and what suggestions you might have it help you prevent the problem from becoming worse.
 You can reach him directly at 415–308–0833.

-To learn more about the recovery from a PRP injection for Achilles tendinitis and return to running click here.
+To learn more about the recovery from a PRP injection for Achilles tendinitis and return to running please speak with directly with Dr. Segler to discuss your unique circumstances.

 Chronic heel pain is another condition that responds well to PRP injections.
 The recovery is much faster than surgery and there is no risk that your arch will collapse when you run.
 If you have surgery, we simply cut part of the plantar fascia which makes the whole ligament weaker.
 Some people who have this condition will end up with a ruptured plantar fascia later.
 Oftentimes runners who are told that they have plantar fasciitis actually have a partially ruptured plantar fascia.
 This condition also responds well to PRP injections.